wilsonj806/speedy-dashboard/README.md

 ### General goals

 The goal of this project is to build off of the work done by [React Array Method Visualizer](https://github.com/wilsonj806/react-array-method-visualizer), and build a dashboard with some number of selectable items.
-This will all be done in React.js and will also build off of the previous testing experience done in the [Picture Analyzer](https://github.com/wilsonj806/speedy-dashboard) project, only this time in Jest.

 ### Features to be implemented by v0.25.0